nickyiliwang0000/h/react-and-firebase/events.md

 }
 ```

-> Try modifying the value of `this.state.visitors` inside the constructor - you'll notice that the change is reflected when we refresh the page!

 Now that we have an understanding how state and events work, let's combine them to build a simple counter mechanism that can count up from 0.

 We'll start by creating our `Counter` class: